 Baths vs. showers

 Most discussions of toddler bathing center around, well, bathing, in baths, but toddlers are as capable of taking well-supervised showers as they are able to take well-supervised baths.
-Toddler showers tend to come in one of two flavors – either a regular shower that’s shared with one of her parents, or a shower with a hand-held, detachable showerhead, which you or your partner can hold to exactly Baby’s height.
-This method has the benefit of giving you the control to keep a water-shy child from getting water in her eyes, but the cost that you have to hold the showerhead yourself the whole time.
+Toddler showers tend to come in one of two flavors – either a regular shower that’s shared with one of their parents, or a shower with a hand-held, detachable showerhead, which you or your partner can hold to exactly Baby’s height.
+This method has the benefit of giving you the control to keep a water-shy child from getting water in their eyes, but the cost that you have to hold the showerhead yourself the whole time.
 On the other hand, shared showers can be more orderly, cutting out any splashing mess, and can give time-strapped parents or children who don’t like to let them out of their sight the chance to get clean.

 Baths can be great for exploration and play with water, and can be a fun, relaxing way to wind down at the end of the day, but they’re not the only option for getting Baby clean, and since the toddler years can be a tumultuous time, it can be important to know your options.

 Fear of water

-Some days bath time may be Baby’s favorite time of day, but that doesn’t mean she won’t declare war on the tub the next day.
+Some days bath time may be Baby’s favorite time of day, but that doesn’t mean they won’t declare war on the tub the next day.
 Fear of water isn’t uncommon in toddlers, even a sudden fear, and some families handle it best by sticking to their bathing routine while others feel it’s better to cut down on baths, and substitute in some sponge baths, until the fear passes.
-In either case, introducing some fun playtime with water outside of a bath setting, maybe by teaching her to water plants outside or by introducing bubbles or some splash time in the kitchen sink, can help children start to become more water-friendly again.
+In either case, introducing some fun playtime with water outside of a bath setting, maybe by teaching them to water plants outside or by introducing bubbles or some splash time in the kitchen sink, can help children start to become more water-friendly again.